torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 A problem that occurs when implementing the ``open`` function is access control.
-Sometimes a device needs to be opened once at a time; More specifically, do not allow the second open before the release .
-To implement this restriction, you choose a way to handle an open call for an already open device: it can return an error (``-EBUSY``), block open calls until a release operation, or shut down the device before do the open .
+Sometimes a device needs to be opened once at a time; More specifically, do not allow the second open before the release.
+To implement this restriction, you choose a way to handle an open call for an already open device: it can return an error (``-EBUSY``), block open calls until a release operation, or shut down the device before do the open.

 At the user-space call of the open and close functions on the device, call my_open and my_release in the driver.
 An example of a user-space call: